IELTS Essay Topics with sample answer.

 You should write at least 250 words.

-It is true that many aspects of culture and lifestyle of people are becoming increasingly similar throughout the world.
-Although this trend has some benefits I would agree that the disadvantages are more noteworthy.
+Many aspects of culture and people's lifestyles are becoming increasingly similar throughout the world.
+Although this trend has some benefits, I would agree that the disadvantages are more noteworthy.

-On one hand, globalisation of fashion brands, similar eating habits and other areas of culture and tradition have some major benefits.
-For instance, Starbucks, the renowned coffee chain, has grown from a single outlet in Seattle to as many as 30000 shops in around sixty countries.
-The global business opportunity enables many brands to sell products all around the world.
-Nearly identical stores serve cups of coffee to hundreds and thousands of people, the cappuccino, which is the same no matter whether you are sipping it in New York, London, New Delhi, Melbourne or in Istanbul.
-The same brands sell products in all major cities and thus people are able to enjoy fashion, food and other aspects of diverse nationalities staying at home country.
-The global TV channels inform us about the world and thus stronger bond could be observed among people no matter where they live.
-Thus the differences among nations are reducing and people in different countries can understand each other better than ever.
-This is quite helpful in maintaining the world peace.
+On the one hand, the global reach of fashion brands, similar eating habits and similar traditions of people have some major benefits.
+For instance, Starbucks, the renowned coffee chain, has grown from a single outlet in Seattle to as many as 30,000 shops in around sixty countries.
+Nearly identical stores serve cups of coffee to hundreds and thousands of customers, no matter whether you are sipping it in New York, London, New Delhi, Melbourne or Istanbul.
+Thus the global business opportunity enables many brands to sell products all around the world.
+As a result, people can enjoy fashion, food and other aspects of diverse nationalities staying at home country.
+A stronger bond could be observed among people no matter where they live as a consequence of their similar lifestyle.
+Thus the differences among nations are reducing and this is quite helpful in maintaining world peace.

-On the other hand, there are some striking disadvantages of this trend that we should be concerned about.
-Firstly, there is a spread of cross-cultural materialistic lifestyle and attitude that makes us less human and more selfish.
-For example, the role of TV advertisements in most of the cases is related to the concept of materialism which is broadcasted by highly influential countries.
-This phenomenon is demonstrated in other cultures and the net global result tends to predict and reinforce terminal materialism that is buying for the sake of buying, instead of buying for the basic needs.
-Secondly, with the aggressive spread of market economies and communication technology that are under the control of western multinationals, new challenges are being introduced to local cultures and values.
-In other societies west has made an effort to undermine their cultural heritage by imposing thief religion and policies.
-The true identity and culture are in peril with the influence of alien cultures and new generation care less about their history and tradition and more about machine-centric life.
+On the other hand, this trend has some striking disadvantages that we should be cautious about.
+Firstly, the spread of cross-cultural materialistic lifestyles and attitudes makes us less human and more selfish.
+For example, the role of TV advertisements by global brands, in most cases, is related to the concept of materialism.
+We are affected by terminal materialism that forces us to buy things for the sake of buying, instead of buying for basic needs.
+Secondly, with the aggressive spread of market economies and communication technology, local cultures and values are in peril.
+The true identity and culture are in jeopardy with the influence of alien cultures and the new generation cares less about their history and tradition.

-Due to the globalisation, people share the same fashion styles, commercials, brands and television programs these days.
-Some people believe that the trend has some positive aspects.
-Firstly, as international brands such as Colgate or Gillette produce products in mass scale, the manufacturing cost of these worldwide products become cheaper.
-As a result, consumers enjoy the advantage of buying global brand products in an affordable rate.
-Secondly, as people all over the world share the same culinary experience, it means that people have more diet options nowadays.
-People who live in big cities such as New York or London would have the option to purchase food based on their appetite, whether it is Chinese, Indian or Western food.
-Furthermore, this trend would reduce the cultural barrier different nations have and would bring people under a common platform where citizens in a country will have more knowledge and respect about other nations and their customs.
+The first benefit of this trend is that international brands can produce goods on a mass scale, and the manufacturing cost becomes cheaper.
+As a result, consumers enjoy the advantage of buying products from global brands at an affordable price.
+Secondly, people all over the world share the same culinary experience, and that is why they have more food options than ever before.
+For example, people around the globe can now purchase food based on their preference, whether it is Chinese, Indian or Western food or brands.
+Furthermore, this trend reduces the cultural barrier and brings people under a common platform where people will have more knowledge and respect about other nations and their customs.

-In conclusion, it is true that the globalisation of the fashion, advertising, culinary and entertainment products have their own advantages and disadvantages, but I personally feel that it has more negative points than the positive aspects.
-I personally believe that we should be selective and be really careful in selecting those global brands and lifestyles.
+In conclusion, the globalisation of fashion, advertising, culinary and entertainment products have both advantages and disadvantages.
+But, carefully considering both, I strongly feel that it has more negative effects than positive aspects.